- Need gas-powered tree cutter?

 - Powerful enough for heavy-duty lawn work.

-- Has a chain brake that ensures safety during use.
+- Armed with a chain brake that ensures safety during use.

-- Has an automatic chain oiler that keeps the bar and chain lubricated.
+- Affixed with an automatic chain oiler that keeps the bar and chain lubricated.

-- Has an easy-to-access chain tensioning system that allows for chain adjustments on the fly.
+- Contains an easy-to-access chain tensioning system for chain adjustments on the fly.

 - You might want a smaller tool for small jobs.